k-nuth/docs/content/developer_guide/dotnet/installation.md

 ## Nuget

-You can install the Bitprim C# binding via Nuget.
+You can install the Bitprim .Net binding via Nuget.

 There are two packages available: